Divine Lotus Flower and its Splendid Healing Power

 Proven Healing Effects of Lotus Flower and its Tea

-In religions and cultures, the Lotus has got too deep roots.
-Yet, is the usefulness of lotus scientifically proven?
+In religions and cultures, the Lotus has deep roots.
+Yet, is iLotus’ usefulness scientifically proven?

-Here are some amazing health benefits of Lotus.
+Here are some fantastic health benefits of Lotus.

-Lotus is full of chemicals that can minimize swelling, end cancer cells, help to overcome blood sugar, break down fats and protect the circulatory system: heart, arteries, and veins.
+Lotus contains chemicals that can minimize swelling, end cancer cells, help overcome blood sugar, break down fats, and protect the circulatory system: heart, arteries, and veins.
 Lotus chemicals also protect the skin, liver, and brain.
-Yet, to be more specific, the lotus has much more to offer for your betterment.
+Yet, to be more specific, the Lotus has much more to offer: Lotus, your betterment.

 Health Benefits of Blue Lotus Flower